This story takes place in the world of Vael.

 “Thank you, Edmund,” she said, clutching her papers.

 She tried to kiss his cheek, but he turned his head, and her innocent kiss landed on his mouth.
-An accident, a coincidence — and yet somehow it mattered.
+An accident, a coincidence.
+And yet somehow it mattered.
 They stared at each other.

 Edmund swallowed.